Examples from software development

 Development environment

-Depending on the requirements, we use Microsoft Visual Studio with the programming languages C# or VB.NET, or for low-level hardware programming AVR Studio with C++ to develop applications.
+Depending on the requirement, we use Microsoft Visual Studio with the programming languages C# or VB.NET, or for low-level hardware programming AVR Studio with C++.

 Reference projects